linuxsimba/linuxsimba.github.io/_posts/2021-02-01-nativescript-unit-tests.md

 I added ``nsTestBedInit()`` call in my tests.
 Everything broke.
 Any of my tricks I used in NS6 failed.
 So I guessed it must be because of NG10, and the NS unit testing code has not been thoroughly tested and updated to handle it.

+Please note that the [Nativescript docs say unit testing](https://docs.nativescript.org/angular/tooling/testing/testing) is for testing **Javascript Functionality**, not the UI.
+I guess that's what [Appium](https://docs.nativescript.org/tooling/testing/end-to-end-testing/overview) is for, which is next on my list to perfect for my project.

 ## First error message

 ``Node is not defined``.
 After some troubleshooting I figured out that this has